 - What will be required of the community to make sure that everyone entering the building is healthy?

 - What is the plan for a suspected or confirmed case of COVID-19 at the school?

 - How can we keep students safely distanced from each other in classrooms?

 - How will drop-off and dismissal work?

-- Will staff and students be required to wear and provide face coverings?
+- Will staff and students be required to wear and provide face masks?

 - Will Morning Care or After Care be available?